Small Business Loans for Women in North Carolina

 The costs of running a small business come in many shapes and sizes and that’s why we offer a number of different options for financing a business.*

 - Commercial Mortgages — If you need a storefront, warehouse, office or other location for your business, consider a commercial mortgage to finance an existing location.

 - Construction Loans — Maybe you need a construction loan to build a place of your own or perform remodeling or expansion on an old one, we can help!

 - Business Loans — Startup costs can be taken care of with a lump sum business loan from First Bank.
 Whether it’s equipment, supplies, inventory or other needs, we can get you off and running.

 - Lines of Credit — Starting and running a business doesn’t come without everyday, unforeseen costs to keep things afloat.
 Our business line of credit is a great way to manage these expenses.

-- Business Credit Card — First Bank’s Business World Credit Card with Rewards is a great way to make everyday and monthly business purchases while earning rewards points—all with no annual fee.
+- Business Credit Card — First Bank’s Business World Elite Credit Card with Rewards is a great way to make everyday and monthly business purchases while earning rewards points—all with no annual fee.